The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Follow on baby milks are suitable from 6 months of age and are specially formulated to complement weaning.
 They provide your growing baby with all the nutrients they need in a smaller volume of milk, leaving room in their tummies for their first weaning foods.

-Some mums may also consider changing to cows’ milk at this stage, but this isn't advised as a main drink until at least 12 months, although it can be used in cooking before then.
+Some mums may also consider changing to cows’ milk at this stage, but this not advised as a main drink until at least 12 months, although it can be used in cooking before then.

 If you’re thinking about changing baby formula, just remember that all babies develop at different speeds, so there is no set schedule for when to switch baby milks; just tailor the milk to match your baby’s individual stage.
 If you have any concerns, ask your healthcare professional for advice.